Best Indoor Floor Plants

 • It requires a lot of water but not daily.

-4. Rubber Tree Plant (Ficus elastic)
+4. Rubber Tree Plant (Ficus Elastic)

 best indoor floor plants | rubber tree